Elenadisa/M.senegalensis-core-microbiote/README.md

 ```

 ## Execution Details

-Scripts for 16S and ITS analysis are available in the directory with its corresponding names.
+Save your raw sequences in a directory named raw data.
+Scripts for 16S and ITS analyses are available in the directory with its corresponding name.

 **1.** First you need to execute QIIME2.
 The scripts are available in qiime2_pipeline_16S/ITS directory.
 You need to execute the scripts in order:
-- The fist script import the sequences in QIIME2 and execute cutadapt pluggin.
+- *1_import_qiime2_sequence.sh*:  import the sequences in QIIME2 and execute cutadapt pluggin.
-- The second script execute DADA2 plugin.
+- *2_dada2.sh*: execute DADA2 plugin.
-- The third script assing the taxonomy.
+- *3_assing_taxonomy.sh*: assing the taxonomy.
-- The fourth script generate the phylogenetic tree.
+- *4_phylogeny.sh*: generate a rooted and unrooted phylogenetic trees.

-**2.** Run Rmkardown template.
+**2.** Run Rmkardown templates.
 With QIIME2 output we can perform different analysis.
-The markdown template contains the code for downstream analysis and generates a report in HTML.
+The Rmarkdown template contains the code for downstream analysis and generates a report in HTML.
 The different reports has different purposes:
-- *sup I General Report*: Generates the report for the general analysis.
+-*sup I General Report*: Generates the report for the general analysis.
 In which you can found quality control analysis and the differences between every experimental conditions.
 -*sup II understory:* Analyse the core microbiote of Maytenus shrub by comparing understory soil samples of Senegal and Spain.
 -*sup III senegal:* Compare understory and gap soil samples from Senegal.
 -*sup IV spain:* Compare understory and gap soil samples from Spain.